TYPO3-Initiatives/structured-content-page-module/README.md

 composer update --lock
 ```

-## Or spin up a new ddev instance:
+### 2. Option spin up a new ddev instance:

 Please update your ddev before you continue.
 (You need composer v2.1+ and up-to-date nginx config to run TYPO3v11)

 ```shell
 mkdir my-typo3-site